Lauren sits on a couch examining colour options.

 Joanna Spensley, 30 September, 2024

-Lauren Roe has lived many lives working in the arts, banking and education sectors before falling in love with French Linen.
-This love affair launched the lifestyle brand I Love Linen which today is 12 years strong and offers bedding, fashion and living lines.
+Lauren Roe lived many lives working in the arts, banking, and education sectors before finding her true passion in French Linen.
+This newfound love led to the creation of I Love Linen, a lifestyle brand that, 12 years later, has grown to offer an extensive range of bedding, fashion, and home products.

 Can you tell us more about I Love Linen and what inspired you to start the business?